ryosukee/DecoParser/README.md

 ## This is not release version yet.

-This is a simple command line parser.
+DecoParser is a simple command line parser.
 It can be used as decorator like [Click][].
 The differences from [Click][] are below.